gsoft-inc/dynamite/README.md

 {
     var site = properties.Feature.Parent as SPSite;

-    using (var siteCollectionLevelScope = WebsiteContainer.BeginLifetimeScope(properties.Feature))
+    using (var siteCollectionLevelScope = ProjectContainer.BeginLifetimeScope(properties.Feature))
     {
         var logger = siteCollectionLevelScope.Resolve<ILogger>();
         var mySiteCreator = siteCollectionLevelScope.Resolve<IMySiteCreator>();

-        // do site provisionning...
+        // do site provisioning...
         mySiteCreator.DoComplexStuffHere(site);
     }
 }
 ```

-Note how **a `using` block should always be used** to surround the code which injects some dependencies to ensure proper disposal behavior of all resources through the disposal of the child lifetime scope returned by `BeginLifetimeScope`.
+Note how **a `using` block should always be used** to surround the code which injects some dependencies to ensure
+proper disposal behavior of all resources through the disposal of the child lifetime scope returned by `BeginLifetimeScope`.

 Beyond such UI-level entry points, all further dependencies down the call stack should be constructor-injected like so: